LPF9000/reconfigurable-computing-2/README.md

 ```
 ![image](https://user-images.githubusercontent.com/56581520/155421241-db69adf1-1ccf-419b-bea6-36deb6e0ad77.png)

-3. After adding the code, press Ctrl-O to write the file, and press enter to confirm.
-Press Ctrl-X to exit the editor.
+3. After adding the code, press `Ctrl-O` to write the file, and press `Enter` to confirm.
+Press `Ctrl-X` to exit the editor.
 4. Now logout by entering the command:
 ```bash
  logout